ryansuranjana/ryansuranjana/README.md

 # Hi I'm Ryan Suranjana 👋

 Welcome to my profile!
-I'm a student at SMK Negeri 1 Denpasar
+I'm a fresh graduate SMK Negeri 1 Denpasar

 # 💫 About Me:
 🌱 I’m currently learning Laravel, and React. <br>💬 Ask me about Football, Movies, or anything.<br>⚡ Debugging is like being the detective in a crime movie where you're also the murderer.